naivisoftware/nappjlink/readme.md

 In Napkin:

-- Add a (3) `nap::PJLinkComponent` to an entity
+1. add a `nap::PJLinkComponent` to an entity

 In Code:

-Listen to the `nap::PJLinkComponent::messageReceived` signal to receive responses
+Listen to the `nap::PJLinkComponent::messageReceived` signal to receive responses:

 ```
 #include <pjlinkcomponent.h>